-The UTS Outdoor Adventure Club’s mandate is to get UTS Students and City Dwellers as far away from those sky-scrapers and into Australia’s world class and diverse beautiful environments, connecting with nature and other members along the way.
+The UTS Outdoor Adventure Club’s mandate is to get UTS Students and City Dwellers as far away from those skyscrapers and into Australia’s world-class and diverse beautiful environments, connecting with nature and other members along the way.

+We promote the safe and fun practice of outdoor recreational activities for our members.
 Our club is run entirely by our volunteer members, including our core group of passionate Trip Leaders and the Committee Team.

 We pride ourselves on our culture of “helping the other person.”
 This has led to Member and Trip Leader retention and engagement and high Member participation.
 We’ve fostered an enthusiastic group of leaders in OAC, many of whom will be mates for life.
 We aim to cultivate authentic engagement and investment for all OAC members, hopefully progressing them to leading trips, being part of the committee, and “helping the other person” for many years to come.